$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Proofs

-This in turn is $o_P(n^{-1/2})$ because of the conditions on $b.$ Finally, we treat the second term at the righthand side of \eqref{asymp2}.
-By the Cauchy-Schwarz inequality, its norm can be bounded by
+This in turn is $\mathrm{o}_P(n^{-1/2})$ because of the conditions on $b.$ Finally, we treat the second term at the right-hand side of \eqref{asymp2}.
+By the Cauchy--Schwarz inequality, its norm can be bounded by

-Each of the terms at the righthand side have already been treated above, see \eqref{26} and \eqref{star2}, and it follows that the expression in the last display is $o_P(n^{-1/2}).$ This concludes the proof of Proposition \ref{functional}. \end{proof}
+Each of the terms at the right-hand side have already been treated above, see \eqref{26} and~\eqref{star2}, and it follows that the expression in the last display is $\mathrm{o}_P(n^{-1/2}).$ This concludes the proof of Proposition \ref{functional}. \end{pf*}